 According to the DNR, “The Uniform Hazardous Waste Manifest is a form prepared by generators of hazardous waste who transport hazardous waste for off-site treatment, recycling, storage or disposal.
 This ensures critical accountability in both the transportation and disposal processes. ”

 Multiple agencies require this manifest.
 They include the U.S. Department of Transportation, the U.S. Environmental Protection Agency and the Wisconsin DNR.
 By submitting this manifest, these agencies and the waste producer can verify the waste was properly delivered.
 More importantly, that no waste was lost or unaccounted for during the process.

 Yet, either because of negligence, lack of education, or pure indifference, some hazardous waste generators aren’t properly submitting them.
 If at all.
 Not only can this be hazardous for public and environmental safety, but violators can also receive heavy fines for failing to submit their manifests.

 No more excuses.
 Here’s what you need to know about submitting a hazardous waste manifest.

 Who Needs to Submit the Hazardous Waste Manifest?

 Before 2006, all generators had to send the DNR all hazardous waste manifests themselves.
 However, the rules have since changed.
-Here’s a breakdown of the rules as of today according to the DNR:
+Here’s a breakdown of the rules as of today:

 - Generators do not need to send manifests to the DNR if they send their waste to a hazardous waste management facility within Wisconsin.
 In this case, the facility is responsible for sending the manifest to the DNR.